-The Foundation's endowment consists of approximately 836 individual accounts established for a variety of purposes.
+The Foundation's endowment consists of approximately 859 individual accounts established for a variety of purposes.
 The endowment includes both donor-restricted endowment funds and funds that function as endowment funds.
 The net assets associated with endowment funds, including those that function as endowment are classified and reported based on the existence or absence of donor-imposed restrictions.

 The Board of Trustees of the Foundation has interpreted the "Maryland Uniform Prudent Management of Institutional Funds Act" (MUPMIFA) as requiring the preservation of at least 95% of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
-As a result of this interpretation, the Foundation classifies as net assets with donor restrictions, (a) the original value of the gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment at the time the accumulation is added to the fund.
-The Foundation considers the following factors in making a determination to appropriate or accumulate donorrestricted endowment funds:
+As a result of this interpretation, the Foundation classifies as net assets with donor restrictions, (a) the original value of the gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+The Foundation considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds: